Private Rental Assistance (PRA) Non-Disclosure Policy

 - Conducting an initial assessment of the allegation to determine if possible private rental assistance non-disclosure or fraud has occurred.

-Where this initial assessment indicates that possible private rental assistance non-disclosure has occurred, FACS will continue to investigate the matter by:
+Where this initial assessment indicates that possible private rental assistance non-disclosure has occurred, DCJ will continue to investigate the matter by:

 - Where relevant, making inquiries.